pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 __trigger__\
 If present, then this string property supplies a trigger condition which must evaluate to true for label __content__  to be displayed.

-A trigger condition is always formed from a Signal K path and some There are several possible styles of trigger condition.
+A trigger condition is always formed from a Signal K path and some implied or explicit condition that path values will be tested against.
+There are several possible styles of trigger condition.

+Style 1
 *path*\
 *path*[__<__*value*]\
 *path*[__>__*value*]\